ChiaoFan/next-iam-integration-showcase/README.md

-# CF IAM Integration Showcase
+# Chiao-Fan's IAM Integration Showcase

-A professional-grade identity management showcase built with Next.js 15 and Auth.js v5.
+An identity management showcase built with Next.js 15 and Auth.js v5.
 This project demonstrates the architectural implementation of GitHub and Google OAuth (SSO), focusing on secure session management and server-side authentication.

 ## Technical Stack